develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

 ## The closing ceremony

 This is the last chapter of my article about automating MongoDB queries to instantiate Pydantic models.
-This journey has lead us together all the way down to the happy end where our framework's ground-breaking **fetch_one** method has grwon bit by bit into a generic grown-up method that doesn't anything specific to its original host *EventAssignment* model anymore.
+This journey has lead us together all the way up to the hill where **fetch_one** can stand upright and proudly gaze at the horizon with the realization in the heart that it doesn't depend anymore on its original host model *EventAssignment*.

-Having lived through its stormy formative times under our parental guidance, it is now finally ready to enter well-earned adulthood *TA-DAA!*
-We hereby promote it and move it to the noble MSModel class where it can start serving all future models that inherit from the grand MSModel class.
+Having lived through its stormy formative times under our caring guidance, it is now finally ready to enter its well-earned adulthood *TA-DAA!* We hereby promote it and move it to the noble MSModel class where it can start serving all future models that inherit from the grand MSModel class:

 ```python
 @classmethod